Enhance Your Fertility With These Six Actionable Steps

 • Avoid hormone disruptors - Plastics, household chemicals, gardening chemicals, artificial preservatives, and flavorings are around us all the time.
 Our bodies aren't really able to deal with these.
 Plastics, in particular, are responsible for having an estrogenic effect and disrupting our hormone balance.
 Avoid plastic food containers, plastic drinks bottles, cling film.
 And definitely don't microwave food in these sorts of materials – transfer to a pot dish if possible.

 • Check your supplements - There are so many supplements out there that it is easy to get overwhelmed.
-Make sure you know how much active ingredient you need and in which form it should be in to be best absorbed by your body.
-For example, make sure your supplement contains "methylfolate" rather than "folic acid" – folic acid is a synthetic form of methylfolate and not as bioavailable.
+You must have an idea about the dosage and composition of vitamins your body requires, given its ability to absorb them For example, make sure your supplement contains "methyl folate" rather than "folic acid" – folic acid is a synthetic form of methyl folate and not as bioavailable.
 Make sure to include a good Vitamin D supplement too.
 Check with your doctor before starting a supplement regime.

 • Keep your blood sugar steady - When your blood sugar and insulin levels are constantly spiking and falling (don't we all like a bit of sweet stuff!) there is a knock-on effect on other aspects of your body's chemistry – brain, gut, inflammation levels, immune system, egg/sperm quality.
 Try to avoid sugar (including refined, smoothies, fruit juices) and include some protein and healthy fats in every meal.

 • Lower your stress levels - the body is better for activity, the mind is better for rest.
-How often do we get this the wrong way around?
+How many times we get wrong at this point?
 Are you running on caffeine to get through the day?
 Are you so stressed that your stress hormones are through the roof?
 Are you training too hard at the gym or running too many miles?
 Or are you sitting on your proverbial all day?

 • And, of course, number 6….
 Try acupuncture.